How you can help

 Examples of illegal activity

-- People using illegal gear or methods for whitebating.
+- Using illegal gear or methods for whitebaiting.

 - Camping in prohibited areas.